AxelPasky/5.1_API_Fields_Booking/README.md

 ```
 # The 'id' from the oauth_clients table
-# The 'id' from the oauth_clients table
 PASSPORT_PERSONAL_ACCESS_CLIENT_ID=1

 # The 'secret' from the oauth_clients table
 PASSPORT_PERSONAL_ACCESS_CLIENT_SECRET=your_generated_secret_from_the_database

-# The 'secret' from the oauth_clients table
-PASSPORT_PERSONAL_ACCESS_CLIENT_SECRET=your_generated_secret_from_the_database
 ```

-If you ever re-run `migrate:fresh --seed`, a new secret will be generated, and you will need to repeat this step.
 If you ever re-run `migrate:fresh --seed`, a new secret will be generated, and you will need to repeat this step.

 ### 8. Storage Link